About the IAF ETF

 IAF is a Corporate Bond ETF.

 The IAF ETF aims to provide investors with the performance of the Bloomberg AusBond Composite 0+ Yr Index, before fees and expenses.
 The index is designed to measure the performance of the Australian bond market.
 The IAF ETF is an established fund that predominantly invests in government bonds with some corporate exposure.
-The Treasury sector accounts for almost 60% of the IAF ETF's allocation.
+Government and government related bonds account for more than 90% of IAF allocation as at 31 December 2023.

 IAF ETF Credit Quality